Woolly hare: Description

+The woolly hare is a medium- to large-sized hare.
+It has a head-body length of 40 to 58 cm, an average weight of 2.4 to 3 kg ears that measure from 11 to 16 cm, and hind feet roughly 10 to 14 cm long.
+It has whitish rings around the eyes.
+Its thick and soft fur varies widely in colour across its distribution, from sandy yellow to light brown.
+Its fur is especially long and curly, having a woolly appearance, which gives the hare its name.
+Compared to the hare's back and rump areas, the fur on its underside and near the hips is lighter in color.
+Its abdominal fur is mostly white, and can have a light brown line along the mid-ventral line.
+The hare's tail is white above and below, except for a brown-gray narrow stripe on the dorsal surface, and measures roughly 6.5 to 12.5 cm in length.
+Its muzzle is elongated and narrow, and its fur coat is moulted just once a year.

 Distribution and habitat

 The woolly hare is native to Central Asia.
 Its range extends from northern Nepal, and Jammu and Kashmir and Sikkim in India, to western and central China, where it is present in the provinces of Gansu, Qinghai, Sichuan, Tibet, Xinjiang and Yunnan.
 The habitat of this hare is mainly high altitude grasslands of several types; Alpine meadows, shrubby meadows and upland cold deserts, but it also occurs in coniferous or mixed montane woodland.
 Its altitudinal range is from 3000 to 5300 m above sea level.

 Ecology

 The woolly hare is a shy and usually solitary animal, and although sometimes active by day, it is mostly nocturnal.
 It feeds on grasses and herbs, with individual animals returning regularly at night to the same foraging areas.
 During the day it sometimes rests in the sun in a sheltered position.
 The breeding season starts in April, with two litters of between four and six young being produced each year.